-Recruitment & Retention - We are working with our colleagues across the Council to promote Stockport's Adult Social Care & Health directorate as a good place to work.
+Recruitment & Retention - We are working with our colleagues across the council to promote Stockport as a good place to work in adult care and health.
 We are also looking to improve our workforce development offer for our colleagues through the use of apprentice schemes.